haas-digital/jupyter-styling/README.md

-# jupyter-branding
+# jupyter-styling

-Jupyter notebook stylesheet and Berkeley Haas brand color palettes, along with instructions for usage in Jupyter notebooks.
+Matplotlib stylesheet and Berkeley Haas brand color palettes, along with instructions for usage in Jupyter notebooks.

 ## Local Installation

-### Install Notebook Stylesheet
-Place the `custom/` folder (which includes the stylesheet) in your Jupyter config folder, located by default at `~/.jupyter`.

-If you need to find your Jupyter config directories, you can run the following command from the command line:

-<code>jupyter --config-dir</code>

 ### Install Fonts
 The stylesheets use Roboto.
 Note: all Matplotlib fonts must be in ttf format.